smallwat3r/untappd-recorder/README.md

 ## Deployment

-This application can be easily deployed as a serverless or cloud function (e.g., AWS Lambda, Google Cloud Functions) and scheduled to run on a daily basis to keep your check-in archive up to date.
+The Dockerfile builds the `record` command into a Debian-based image with libvips and the ONNX Runtime library included, so face blurring works with no extra setup.
+Deploy it to any container platform with a cron scheduler (e.g. Railway) and run it daily to keep the check-in archive up to date.

+Notes:
+- The recorder only advances its progress marker when every check-in saved, so failed runs are retried automatically on the next schedule.
+- With `BLUR_FACES=true`, expect roughly 400-500MB of peak memory during a run.
+- The `backfill`, `blurfaces` and `manifest` commands are intended to be run locally, not deployed.